NIAEFEUP/tts-be/README.md

 #### Accessing the development database

-We are currently using `phpmyadmin` and you can access it
+We are currently using `pgadmin` and you can access it

 1. Go to `localhost:4000`

+2. On the login screen, both the credentials are as follows:

+    - Email: admin@example.com
+    - Password: admin

-2. On the login screen, both the username and password are `root`.
-This is fine, since this is only a development environment
+    This is fine, since this is only a development environment.